sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 - Requests for adding precise support for more languages (often including the addition of cross-repository and cross-dependency navigation features).
 - Current manual setup is not straightforward, customers run into issues while setting up LSIF for their repositories.
 This varies per indexer maturity and language ecosystem complexity.
 - There have been reports about performance and scaling issues when indexing large monorepos.
-- Requests for a feature that helps visualize the code graph and its dependencies.
+- Requests for the ability to visualize the code graph and its dependencies.

 ### Competitive landscape